deep-1729/deep-1729.github.io/_posts/2199-01-01-fields_medal 2022-post.md

   - Mathematics
   - Fields Medal
 ---
+The Fields medals (or Noble prize for Maths) recepients for 2022 were announced yesterday.
+Four people were awarded this time.

 ## Hugo Duminil-Copin
 For solving longstanding problems in probabilistic theory of phase transitions in statistical physics (especially in 3rd and 4th dimensions)